OpenCilk/www.opencilk.org/src/doc/reference/cilkscale.md

   not too fine-grained.
-- A mustard-yellow horizontal line shows the _span bound_, that is, the minimum possible execution time if the computation was run on infinitely many processors and there were no additional overheads for parallel scheduling, etc.
+- A mustard-yellow horizontal line shows the _span bound_, that is, the minimum possible execution time if the computation was run on infinitely many processing cores and there were no additional overheads for parallel scheduling, etc.

 **Parallel speedup.**  The right-column plots contain the same information as those in the left column, except that the y-axis shows parallel speedup.
-That is, all execution time measurements are divided by the execution time of the computation on one processor.
+That is, all execution time measurements are divided by the execution time of the computation on one core.
 The horizontal line for parallelism (serial execution time divided by span) is not visible in the speedup plots if its value falls outside the range of the y-axis.